awicenec/testProject/README.md

 # testProject
 Small little test for the PyCharm IDE to demonstrate the setup of a project, including GitHub version control and testing.
+This is not meant to be even close to complete, but it will hopefully get you over the first hurdles when starting from almost zero.

 To open this project inside PyCharm (VCS --> Checkout from Version Control) and enter https://github.com/awicenec/testProject into the URL box (make sure that the path box underneath is empty beforehand).